heray1990/AutoWBAdjustTool/README.md

 ### Database

 * `Data.mdb`: A file to store data of white balance.
 One table for one project or one model.
+If there isn't this file, the software will generate it automatically.

 ### Executable file (*.exe)